 This research provides guides for revitalizing silkworm cocoon production by helping sericulture extension.
 The most important effective factor on revitalizing silkworm cocoon production and presenting technologies was effective training.
 It is hoped that the set of recommendations formulated for sericulture helped in increasing productivity of cocoon.
-Farmers were unaware about the new and improved technology and not adopting these significant techniques due to lack of knowledge and they mostly prefer old-pre-existing tools and technology which result in loss of crop.
+Farmers were unaware of the new and improved technology and not adopting them due to lack of knowledge and they mostly prefer old pre-existing tools and technology which result in loss of crop.
 Farmer were afraid of loss, but with knowledge of new technology for silkworm rearing farmers harvest good crop as well as income will increase and loss will be less.
 They also do not have much knowledge about the management of silkworm diseases due to lack of separate rearing houses and proper rearing equipment.
 It was observed and analyzed that adoption of improved technologies by some farmers resulted in improvement in production which increased the cocoon yield, when compared to non- adopted farmers.
-It was not wrong to say that training played a crucial role in proper upliftment of these people owing sericulture.
+It is pertinent to say that training plays a crucial role in proper upliftment of these people owing sericulture.
 Sericulture has emerged as the most important cash crop with minimum investment, low gestation period, high employment potential and highly remunerative return.
-Suitable for every section of society, abig farmer or a landless farmer, aged person or a youth, man or a woman.
-This Sericulture sector is not only important for generating rural employment and preventing rural migration but also for protection and preservation of ecology, sustainable development, socio-economic change.
+Thus, Sericulture sector is not only important for generating rural employment and preventing rural migration but also for protection and preservation of ecology, sustainable development, socio-economic change.

 References

 Kushwaha, R.V., & Singhvi, N.R.
 (2013).
-Extent of Adoption ofImproved Sericulture Practices by theSsericulturistsofBudhanaDistrict of Maharashtra.
+Extent of adoption of improved sericulture practices by the sericulturists of Buldhana District of Maharashtra.
 Agriculture Update, 8(3):469-471.

 Sreenivasa, B.T,&Hiriyanna.
 (2014).
-A study on the factors influencing adoption of new technologies in non-traditional sericultural area of Chitradurga District, Karnataka.
-Global Journal ofBioligicalAgricultural Health Sciences.
+A study on the factors influencing adoption of new technologies in non-traditional sericultural area of Chitradurga district, Karnataka.
+Global Journal of Biological Agricultural Health Sciences.
 3(1): 239-243.

 Hajam, O.A, Qadri, S.F.I., Malik, M.A., Dar, M.A., Malik, F.A.
 (2021).
 A study on the knowledge and adoption level of improved sericulture technologies by the farmers of Kothar area of Anantnag district of Kashmir.
 Journal of Entomology and Zoological Studies, 9(1): 267-271.

 Mattoo, P.A., & Ahmad, (2008).
 Knowledge level and constraints faced by livestock owners in Kashmir valley.
-Indian veterinary journal, vol. 85 (P.No.3) 85.
+Indian Veterinary Journal, vol. 85 (P.No.3) 85.

 Bhat, M. A., Buhroo, Z. I., Aziz, A., Qadir, J. & Azam, M. (2020).
 An overview of current scenario of sericulture industry in Jammu and Kashmir, India.
 International Journal of Current Microbiology and Applied Sciences, 9(6), 3813-3824.